 Don’t think too hard about it.
 Start with #1 and the first thing that comes to mind (“I’m grateful for the nice weather today”), and go on from there.
 Free-associate, think deeply, and remember that there is no thing in life too small to express gratitude for (even if it’s gratitude for a favorite coffee mug or a favorite app).
 Try and make it all the way to #50!

-2. Create a Pintrest board
+2. Create a board On Social Media

 3.cREATE A GRATITUDE WALL IN YOUR HOME OR OFFICE

-Pintrest a little too high tech for you?
+Social media boards a little too high tech for you?
 No worries, create a wall in your home

 (TIP: Use the refrigerator) or dedicate a wall/bulletin board at work and get everyone involved.
 After you have quite a few gratitude devotions on your wall take a pic and post it to your favorite social network and spread the word.